The Technomancer

-The game is set during the War of Water, 200 years after humans colonized Mars.
-The protagonist is a rookie technomancer named Zachariah from Abundance, one of the powerful corporations on the red planet, who is on the run from the secret police.
-Zachariah flees the city of Ophir and heads to the town of Noctis which is nearby.
-He then attempts to find a beacon to establish contact with Earth.

 Gameplay

 There are three styles of combat.
 The player can add companions to their party, who can then level up.
 The player will also be able to improve their own combat abilities, and they can make different choices about how to solve each quest.
 There are three different endings, and each is slightly modified by several major choices the player makes throughout the game.
 The player can craft their weapons and armor.
 There are four different skill trees.